leeoniya/uPlot/docs/investigations/non-iterative-layout-status.md

 ### Padding and overflow

-All padding callbacks receive the `"layout"` phase for baseline padding.
-Only left/right callbacks then receive `"overflow"`, after horizontal labels exist.
+All padding callbacks receive the `Layout` (0) phase for baseline padding.
+Only left/right callbacks then receive `Overflow` (1), after horizontal labels exist.

 Both overflow callbacks see the same provisional geometry and baseline padding.
 Each returns a final total in CSS pixels, not an adjustment amount.